Questionnaire

 Are there any special regulations for your property (neighborhood agreements, etc)?

 Find out how strictly the rules are enforced.
-Work to get the regulations changed to encourage native plant gardens.
+Work to get the regulations changed to encourage less formal native plant gardens.

 What is the hardscaping on your property?

-Do you patios, decks, swimming pools, out buildings, paths, fences?
-Note these on your diagrams.
+Include patios, decks, swimming pools, out buildings, paths, fences, Note these on your diagrams.